Less Stress for the Holidays 5; Defeating Depression and Taming Tension

-The headache starts in the morning, before your first cup of coffee.
+Your headache starts in the morning, before you climb out of bed.
 By lunchtime, your shoulders are tense, your neck aches and your head throbs.
-More coffee.
+You eat a Christmas cookie or three, drink a soda and head back to work.
 Lunch.
 Aspirin.
 A candy bar.
 More coffee.
 Nothing seems to help.
-Exhausted by the time you get home, you realize that it’s only November 1st, but the holiday season has already begun.
+Exhausted by the time you get home, you realize the holiday season is in full swing.

-Below are several tips to help you not only survive, but also enjoy the holidays.
+Below are several tips to help you not only survive, but also enjoy the holidays and manage your stress in healthy, healing ways.

 According to the American Psychological Association, in a 2012 study called Holiday Stress, the holidays bring additional stress to already busy lives.